Fire and rescue services

 It is illegal to take any photos without a permit from the Ministry of Information.
 This includes photos taken with a mobile phone.

-Same-sex relationships are illegal in South Sudan and may lead to severe punishment, including lengthy prison sentences.
+Same-sex relationships are illegal in South Sudan and may lead to severe punishment, including lengthy jail terms.
 Discrimination based on sexual orientation is widespread and may lead to harassment by the public and police.
-If, despite our advice, you travel to South Sudan, LGBTI travellers should carefully consider the risks before travelling.
+LGBTQIA+ travellers should carefully consider the risks of travelling to South Sudan.

 More information: